-The Great Debates about 360 Degree Feedback
+The Great Debates about 360-Degree Feedback

 Keys to an Effective 360 Degree Feedback System

-Everyone wants to know how they're doing at work.
+Most people want to know how they're doing at work.
 They especially want data that tells them that they're doing well.
 The challenge for managers is to provide the information in a kind, gentle, and encouraging way.

 The goal of a 360-degree feedback system is to give employees—including managers—a glimpse into what their coworkers think of them and their work.
 It can be an effective and useful component when your goal is to increase an employee's development and potential to contribute, but it can be harmful to your organization's success if it's used punitively or unprofessionally.

-How Does 360-Degree Feedback Work?
+How 360-Degree Feedback Works

 Feedback is supposed to be confidential so it promotes openness and honesty.

-The 360 Degree Feedback Debate
+The 360-Degree Feedback Debate

 The debate over 360-degree feedback effectiveness can be a heated one.
 Some take the position that it should be delivered anonymously, while others are staunch proponents of face-to-face disclosures.